"The earth has music for those who listen." - George Santayana

 Another set of CD’s to be released later will complete Seastones and include “Make a Cat Laugh” (the planned Round Records and carried over to United Artists second Seastones album based partly on the March 17, 1975 (birthday) Seastones studio session), and other 1975 studio recording sessions), more live accreted forms, the few remaining original Seastones core forms not included in this present release, and utilizes digital audio technology and processing imagined in the original composition of the time but only avalable after I stopped live and studio performance.

 Seastones is an open studio form (and a improvisational performance form) composition, and this release, unlike the original 1975 vinyl LP and the 1990 CD version, follows the original compositional intent of creating mobile musical forms for open nonlineal random access media listening.
 The 1975 and 1990 versions layered multiple forms into sections in one lineal sequence.
 The number and ordering of Seastone’s constituent moment forms (musical compositions, tracks) are not meant to be listened to (or played live) only as one fixed linear progression.
 Instead, Seastones is composed as an “emergent whole” of different orderings or sequences of the consituent moment forms.
 There is no one beginning, middle, or end.
 The listener can choose one or more or all of the moment forms (tracks) in any desired order to make a set or collection (performance) of moments.

 The technology used for this release, with the exception of software noise removal, was limited to that available at the time of the original recording, or software versions emulating the studio processing capabilities of the time available to me.
 The sound quality is very good.

-The date for release is scheduled for October 20, 2017.
+The date for release is pending (early - mid-December).
 A vinyl box set release is under discussion.

 seastones, sea stones, seas tones